-During the psychotherapeutic process the therapist uses a range of techniques focused around helping their client to address specific or more general questions about their well being and psychological state.
+During the psychotherapeutic process the therapist uses a range of techniques focused around helping their client to address specific or more general questions regarding their well being and psychological state.

-Some of the common mental health disorders treated by our clinical psychotherapists in the Specialist Medical Clinic include (but not limited to) :
+Some of the common mental health disorders treated by psychotherapy in the Specialist Medical Clinic include (but not limited to) :

 - Anxiety Disorders